katharinavujinovic/DogeWalk/README.md

 DogeWalk is my gratuation Project for the [Udacity iOS Developer Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003).
 Even after passing the program, i continue to tweek and improve this App as a passion project with the plan of eventually releasing it on the App Store in the future.

+### About this Project
+DogeWalk is **still under construction** and not finished yet.
+Please keep this in mind when you take a look at the code.

 ### What does DogeWalk do?
-With Dogewalk you can add create a profile for your dog and track your walks together.
+With DogeWalk you can add create a profile for your dog and track your walks together.
 You can add the Profile Image of your dog by taking a cute picture or selecting an existing image from your library.
 The Profile also covers your dogs age, breed, sex as well as its favourite toy and treat.
 Inside the `dog tabView`, all your registered Dogs will be listed.
 By selecting a dog you can inspect all the walks you have done with that dog or even go a step further and edit its information.
 Inside the `paw tabview`, all your walk will be listed.
 Select a walk to get further information.
 Like, which dog was present during that walk, and which route you took.